testcase/pysndlib/docs/source/description.rst

 * one can use ndarrays from numpy instead of writing to files. the shape for the numpy arrays is channels, length. in other words a mono audio buffer of 44100 samples with be shape (1,44100) this is similar to librosa but opposite of pysndfile

-* some clm functions like length or channels have clm prepended to name e.g. clm_length clm_channels.

 Many more updates coming.